isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_july_dev.rst

   8	  ELFN1	        5'UTR

 That's more like it!
-Probably don't want those 'null' values, but now we can write our final query.
+Now we can write our final query.

 .. code-block:: sql